Shipping Blowout Preventers (BOPs) Across the US and Overseas

 During transportation, it’s imperative that blowout preventers receive specialized handling and care.

-Their critical nature demands that they be transported with the utmost attention to detail, from packaging and securing to compliance with international regulations.
+Their critical nature demands that they be transported with the utmost attention to detail—from packaging and securing to compliance with international regulations.

 The slightest mishap can have far-reaching consequences, making shipping blowout preventers a task that demands precision, expertise, and a deep commitment to safety and environmental protection.
-Shipping blowout preventers is a task only for professional and certified freight carriers.

 The Process of Shipping Blowout Preventers